 Leighton is a tiny town located in the state of Alabama.
 With a population of 653 people and just one neighborhood, Leighton is the 332nd largest community in Alabama.

-Leighton is a blue-collar town, with 37.82% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Leighton, you'll notice that it is more blue-collar than most other communities in America.
+37.82% of Leighton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Leighton is a town of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Leighton who work in sales jobs (21.09%), maintenance occupations (11.27%), and management occupations (7.64%).

-Being a small town, Leighton does not have a public transit system used by locals to get to and from work.
+Leighton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In Leighton, just 12.79% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.